mykalbayouk/momentum/README.md

 Momentum is a fitness tracking app designed to help users build and maintain consistent workout habits through streak tracking and social motivation.

+## Current Stage of Development
+- ✅ MVP Completed
+- User Testing internally with 50+ users using TestFlight

 ## Features

 ### Streak Tracking